-Help your child stay focused and hit long term goals in sports, academics …. any area of life!
+Help your child stay focused and hit long-term goals in sports, academics …. any area of life!

-In this video, I share tips and tricks that help your child focus and stay-the-course until they reach their goals.
+In this video, I share tips and tricks that help your child focus and stay the course until they reach their goals.

 The secret to stopping mental overwhelm in its tracks?
 Support “working memory.”

-Your working memory is like a white board – it’s the part of your mind where you hold the information needed to go about your day (to-do lists, phone numbers, etc.)
+Your working memory is like a whiteboard – it’s the part of your mind where you hold the information needed to go about your day (to-do lists, phone numbers, etc.)

 You can lighten your mental load and get a clear head with my tried and true practices for getting information from your working memory onto paper.